-Window handling:
+the Window tab:

 Fix Window Frame Style Initializes the game window with a title bar and resizeable borders.
 Prevent Win Maximize Some modern games don't actually go in fullscreen mode, but just make the window occupy the whole screen.
 The option intercepts Windows messages and user32 calls to avoid changing the window position and size to make it a full-screen window.
 Lock win coordinates Intercepts messages and calls that the program makes to himself to chenge its own window coordinates.
 In this way, though, the game window becomes fixed in position and size.
 Lock win style Intercepts messages and calls that the program makes to himself to chenge its own windowstyle.
 Hook CHILD Windows Extends the DxWnd custom message processing to child windows.
 Recover screen mode Sets the screen mode to registry default settings.
 In general, DxWnd intercepts any attempt to change display settings and prevents unwanted operations, but still some programs have display settings instructions before DxWnd could possibly intercept them (e.g. before the window is created and the windows hook is invoked), so that chaanging the display settings right after is the only possible solution.
 Try this when other options don't work.
 Refresh on win resize Any decently written windows application should take care of refreshing the screen primary surface when resized, and most fullscreen games do it.
-Some don't (they were not suppoed to ever be resized, actually).
+Some don't (they were not supposed to ever be resized, actually).
 This flag is to force a refresh (useful for "Uprising").
 Simulate 8BPP desktop Some games pretends you switch the video mode to 8BPP before you activate them, making it useless the 8BPP emulated mode.
 This flag just let the program believe that the desktop setting is in 8BPP mode already.
 Simulate 16BPP desktop Same as above, but declaring a 16BPP setting.
 These two flags should not be set together.
 Fix Parent Window Typically, a game is started with an invisible program window, and then created a separate and child window for handling the graphic.
 Some games don't use the child window, but they rather use the parent one.
 In this case, the parent window becomes visible, then needs to be properly resized.
 It's experimental, for now, but seems to be able to manage successfully several tough games: Solaris, SleepWalker, Sid Meier's Sim Golf, the Worms serie Modal Style When "Fix Window Frame Style" is set, a borderless and titleless modal style is chosen instead of the default one.
 Keep aspect ratio When the window is resized, the aspect ratio set by the window initial size is preserved (by default the 4:3 aspect ratio such as 800x600).
-Force win resize Experimental (and not working very well so far): should force the processing of window resizing messages so that the window can be resized by dragging borders.